Real Estate Glossary: Homebuying 101

 A commercial financial institution with consumer loan products.

 Home inspections are examinations of a home conducted by a licensed professional to review the safety and condition of a property.
+Home inspections are crucial to ensure the new home does not have any major issues or problems.

-A claim or charge on the property of an individual to provide security for the payment of a debt, obligation, or duty
+A claim or charge on the property of an individual to provide security for the payment of a debt, obligation, or duty.

 Most commonly the owner of rental property.